denpamusic/laravel-bitcoinrpc/docs/_docs/03-standard-request.md

 ```

 ### Trait
-Traits are easier to handle since they can be easily interchangeable during testing or in production.
+Using traits makes a clear declaration of class dependence and, if needed, traits could be easily replaced via namespace.

-The following example illustrates use of `Denpa\Bitcoin\Traits\Bitcoind` trait to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
+The following example illustrates the use of `Denpa\Bitcoin\Traits\Bitcoind` trait to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method.
 ```php
 <?php